ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/09_visualization.rst

 09 Visualizations of Model Performance
 ######################################

-*Published: May, 2024, ATOM DDM Team*
+*Published: June, 2024, ATOM DDM Team*

 ------------

-In this tutorial we will use some of the tools provided by `AMPL <https://github.com/ATOMScience-org/AMPL>`_ to visualize the model training process and the performance of the final model.
+In this tutorial, we will use some of the tools provided by `AMPL <https://github.com/ATOMScience-org/AMPL>`_ to visualize the model training process and the performance of the final model.
 Some of the tools we'll apply here are only applicable to certain classes of